alephobjects/ohai-kit/docs/install.md

 `sudo pip install easy_thumbnails`

-### django-markdown-deux
+### django_markdown
-OHAI-kit requires the django-markdown-deux package installed.
+OHAI-kit requires the django_markdown package installed.
-The django-markdown-deux is a replacement for the previously deprecated django.contrib.markup package.
+The django_markdown is a replacement for the previously deprecated django.contrib.markup package.
-Django-markdown-deux will be automatically installed by ohai-kit's setup script.
+Django_markdown will be automatically installed by ohai-kit's setup script.
 However, to manually install it, use the command :

-`sudo pip install django-markdown-deux`
+`sudo pip install django_markdown`

 ### Installing ohai-kit
 To install ohai-kit and all its required dependencies, simply run :